 Teachable creators who use third-party services and integrations (such as Facebook tracking pixels) to track customer data will likely be impacted by third-party privacy features.
 This does not impact the student experience.

 Will there be updates to Teachable features or integrations?

-Teachable is working on updating our platform to better integrate with these new privacy features.
+Teachable is constantly working on platform updates to better integrate with changes like these.
 As we release updates we will keep customers informed via our changelog.